crypticalfish86/CS50-Assignments/week_1/week_1_notes.md

 Source code = human written code machine code = machine understood code

-In order to convert a machine must
+In order to convert a machine must "compile" the code which is an under the hood algorithm that converts source code into machine code.
+We don't need to know the intracacies of how this works we just need to know that it is happening.